ablaamim/Born2BeRoot/README.md

 ---

-• In order to create a virtual disk you should use goinfre as your machine image folder.
+• In order to create a virtual disk you should use "goinfre/username" as your machine image folder.

-• You should select "Install" option, without GRAPHICAL USER INTERFACE.
+• You should select "Install" option, without GRAPHICAL USER INTERFACE OF COURSE.

 • Hostname : yourlogin42 [intra].